Battery formation under pressure

 Can Pressure Mapping Improve the Battery Formation Process?

-non uniform battery pressure
+battery formation pressure

 Ensuring uniform pressure during the formation process can: